 Boarding can be a whole new way of life for some, but with our focus on good communication with parents and our established buddy and peer support systems, new pupils settle in quickly and before long refer to their House as a ‘home from home’.

-This co-educational entry house has routines and pastoral care which focus specifically on the needs of 11-12 year olds.
+Blake House is a co-educational entry house has routines and pastoral care which focus specifically on the needs of this age group.
 The house provides a caring, well-managed environment, which enables easier progression from primary to secondary school.
 Boarders sleep in rooms of six or eight beds, all of which are located on the first floor of the house together with shower and bath facilities and the laundry.
 The boys are in one wing and the girls in the other.
 Day pupils have lockers for both books and sports kit on the ground floor of the house as well as changing facilities.
 Both day pupils and boarders share the large common room areas which have television, games, computer and quiet rooms.
 There are also ad hoc boarding facilities for those wishing to try boarding or build up the number of overnight stays over a period of time.

-Raleigh and Drake are houses for day boys and girls in Years 8 to 12 and they include areas for study, common rooms, computer rooms, lockable storage for books and games kit and changing facilities.
-Cornwallis provides similar day pupil accommodation for boys only but also has ad hoc boarding facilities for those who wish to stay overnight on occasion or up to 3 nights per week.
-The facilities provided are of the highest standard and specific to the needs of day pupils.
+Raleigh, Drake and Cornwallis are houses for day boys and girls in Years 8 to 12 and they include areas for study, common rooms, computer rooms, lockable storage for books and games kit and changing facilities.
 The housemistress or housemaster provides excellent pastoral care and academic guidance with the support of a team of tutors attached to the house.

-Year 8 boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three boys’ (Collingwood, Hawke and St Vincent) or three girls’ (Anson, Hood and Howe) senior houses, each for around 60 boarding pupils.
+Year 8 boarders moving up from Blake House or new pupils entering the school at 13+ enter one of three boys’ (Collingwood, Hawke and St Vincent) or two girls’ (Howe and Hood) senior houses, each for around 60 boarding pupils.
 There are leisure facilities that include day rooms, table tennis and pool tables, kitchens, television rooms and a house library.
 Each boarder has his or her own self-contained working and sleeping accommodation.
-Normally, Year 8 and 9 pupils will be in four-bedded rooms with bath and shower facilities nearby and those in Years 10, 11 and 12 will be in double or single study bedrooms with en-suite facilities.
+Pupils will be accommodated in four-bedded or double rooms, depending on their year group.
+Pupils in Year 12 will generally be in double or single study bedrooms with en-suite facilities.

 In their final year of Sixth Form, both boys and girls, boarders and day pupils, are accommodated in Nelson House, where pupils are encouraged to be more independent, with the aim of preparing them for life beyond school.
 One wing of the house is for girls and the other for boys, with central common room areas, kitchens, laundry room and quiet study rooms for day pupils.